fitness-assessment-pexels-lukas-590022

 Fitness Assessment

-Motivate Members with Fitness Assessments
+Motivate Fitness Members with Client Progress Tracker

 Invest in the health of your members with customizable fitness assessments.
 Set attainable goals to pair with comprehensive fitness programs that members can carry out at your facility.
 Boost member – and staff – engagement through regular check-ins and accountability commitments.